knewyousir/HW-session-10/readme.md

 }
 ```

-Test and exmine Firebase.
+Test and examine Firebase.
 We now have two way communication with the database.
 No Submit button required.

-## Authentication
+## Authentication Set Up

-* Firebase:
+* On Firebase.com:

-Enable Github authentication in Firebase under `Authentication > Sign In Method`
+Enable Github authentication in Firebase under `Authentication > Sign In Method`.

+Copy the callback URL at the bottom.

-* Github:
+* On Github.com:

 Sign in, navigate to `Settings` (top left under your account).
 Find `Developer Settings > OAuth Apps` and register a new OAuth application.

+Paste the callback URL from Firebase into Github's Authorization callback URL.

+* On Firebase.com:

-Copy the URL from Firebase and enter the Client ID and Client Secret into Firebase.
+Enter the Client ID and Client Secret you got from Github.

+## Authentication Implementation

+We will implement authentication in the PirateForm component.

+Create a new function:

 * `PirateForm.js`: